losch/picserve/README.md

 Simple web application built on Node.js for serving image files with thumbnails easily from any directory.

-Thumbnails are generated to temp directory and are cleaned up when the application is exit.
+Thumbnails are generated to temporary directory and are cleaned up when the application is exit.

-### Prerequisites
+### Dependencies

 * Node.js
 * ImageMagick